Pauloparakleto/Pauloparakleto/README.md

    4. From November 2022 on, working in an accounting system to solve local government financial management problems.

 ### OPEN SOURCE CONTRIBUTION
    1. [OpenFoodNetwork](https://github.com/openfoodfoundation/openfoodnetwork) refactoring tests.
-This is a sytem aiming keep food price affordable in the world.
+This is a system aiming keep food price affordable in the world.
    2. [Purple Stock](https://github.com/Purple-Stock/open-erp) a Stock Management System helping middle companies controll their stocks in Brazil.

 ### Achievements